 The United Arab Emirates’ local currency is Dirhams (written AED in short) and it is valued at AED 3.65 per US$.
 This makes it very affordable if you are traveling from the West if you are mindful of your expenses.
 I have to admit, Dubai can easily become very expensive if you are just not careful enough!

 The main seasons in the UAE are summer and winter.
 The country is mostly hot throughout the year and attracts the most visitors from November to February since that’s when it’s wintertime in Dubai.
-You might want to look at what exactly to do according to which season you are visiting in this article here.
+You might want to look at what exactly to do according to which season you are visiting in this article for the best season to visit Dubai

 Additionally, if you do happen to come in during the Holy month of Ramadan, there are some things to keep in mind.
 Ramadan is a Holy month for Muslims where they sacrifice food and drink throughout the day as a reminder of the good things we have in life as opposed to the less fortunate.
 The country is very different during this month and it is probably the best time to visit Dubai if you are really interested in Islamic religion and culture.
 Here is a full guide about visiting Dubai during Ramadan.